-The Master in Public Health (MPH) degree offered by the Division of Public Health at the University of Utah Asia Campus provides a comprehensive education in the principles of public health and the practical application of these principles to public health practice while stressing the qualities of leadership and teamwork.
+The Master of Public Health (MPH) degree offered by the Division of Public Health at the University of Utah Asia Campus provides a comprehensive education which covers the principles of public health and their application to practice while stressing the qualities of leadership and teamwork.
 Our classes are enhanced by such real-world case studies, the opportunity for students to conduct their practicum (internship) at sites worldwide and the option to participate in our structured Learning Abroad program.

 While many of our current students have no prior experience in public health, the MPH program is designed to also address the needs of professionals currently working in public health and health-related fields.
 Graduate education provides an opportunity for advanced training that will directly impact how they address public health issues and will prepare them to take a leadership role in the practice of public health.